lynx44/sign-up-sheets/readme.txt

 Send us an email through our website at http://www.dlssoftwarestudios.com/contact-us/  We appreciate any and all feedback, but can't guarantee it will make it into the next version.
 If you are in need a modification immediately, we are available for hire.
 Please contact us at the link above and we can provide a quote.

+= How do I display sheets from only 1 specific category (Pro version only) =

+To filter by category, you can include the category id # in the shortcode to determine which category will display on that page.
+As an example, the following shortcode would show all sheets associated with category #5... `[sign_up_sheet category_id="5"]`

 == Screenshots ==